Hypatia's Input Editor

 You can paste text from the Windows clipboard to the input line at the cursor position by pressing Ctrl/V.

-Should you change the width of the console window, Hypatia only becomes aware of the change after you have entered the next line.
-For this, you can just press the ENTER key.
+Should you change the width of the console window, Hypatia only becomes aware of the change after you have entered the next line (which can be empty).
+Changing the width of the console window after you have already begun writing a line will not work for this line.

 Apart from comments, Hypatia will convert everything you type into lower case, therefore in calculation lines or command lines it makes no difference if you type something in lower case or upper case characters.